Pay your bills by scanning a QR code? This GovTech team is making it possible

 Once the technical framework had been put in place, the Gov QR Payment team carried out a pilot test on the Housing Development Board (HDB) Resale Portal and Sales e-Application in August 2018.

 Resale flat buyers and sellers could pay for resale application administrative fees, conveyance fees and title search fees using the Gov QR Payment system, thereby eliminating the need for buyers and sellers to make payment personally at HDB if they do not have a credit card.
 For those applying to buy apartments from HDB, the S$10 administrative fee can be paid via QR payment as well.
-To date, some 3,500 individuals have used the Gov QR Payment system to transact with HDB.
+To date, more than 10,000 individuals have used the Gov QR Payment system to transact with the Government.

 Given the early success of HDB, other government agencies such as the Central Provident Fund (CPF), , the Singapore Land Authority (SLA) and the Land Transport Authority (LTA) have since deployed Gov QR Payment as an e-payment mode.
 “The Gov QR Payment option is in line with the Singapore government’s Digital Government Blueprint, and is a step towards delivering end-to-end digital services for citizens by 2023,” said the Gov QR Payment team.